Hero image

 (0)

-This is a super clear, colourful power point which guides students through the theme of science in ‘Dr Jekyll and Mr Hyde’.
-It is best used for revision or once the students have finished reading the novel.
-There are discussion points, activities to test knowledge of the novel and opportunities to analyse language.
-Context is also fully covered.
-The lesson ends with an extract question suitable for the AQA exam but easily adapted for Eduqas or Edexcel.
-There is also a really detailed plan which illustrates how to write a top-level essay.
+This is a clear, colourful, engaging power point which guides students through the theme of reputation, respectability and repression in ‘Dr Jekyll and Mr Hyde’.
+It is best used for revision or once the students have finished reading the novella.
+There are 45 slides so this does take an hour or more, depending on how much you ask the students to write.
+There are discussion points, activities to test knowledge of the novella and opportunities to analyse language.
+Context is also fully covered and key quotations from throughout the novella are used to support the students’ revision.
+The lesson ends with an extract question.
+It is in two formats, so suitable for the AQA/Eduqas exam boards and also for Edexcel.
+All of the slides cater for all three exam boards so you can just quickly delete anything that isn’t relevant.
 This lesson worked very well with my year 11 students who went on to write excellent essays on this theme.

 Macbeth as a tragic hero: revision lesson and model answer (AQA)